 Camping Loire et Cháteux – Lieu-dit Le Stade, Brehemont.
 No Wi-fi but think this is because it’s winter.

-This campsite has to be the best in our 3-month stay in Europe!
-At only 2 years old, the facilities are top rate, chic, and fantastic.
-The water is extremely hot (even for dish washing); owners (Romuald & Laetitia) are very friendly.
-Jazz the gorgeous St Bernard puppy of 16 months is wonderfully friendly and well-natured – I wanted to steal him!
+This campsite has to be the best in our 3-month stay in Europe.
+Only 2 years old the facilities are top rate, chic, and fantastic.
+The water is extremely hot, even for dish washing.
+Owners (Romuald & Laetitia) are very friendly.
+Jazz the gorgeous St Bernard puppy of 16 months is wonderfully friendly and well-natured – I want to steal him.

 Laundry: Washing – €4 (60 mins); Drying – €3 (45 mins) in lovely new machines and facilities.

 Brehemont to Heric